shusukeO/jk-enter/README.md

 - Manifest V3 compliant
 - Implemented using content scripts

+## Contributing

+Found a bug or have an improvement idea?
+Feel free to open an issue or submit a pull request!
+No specific format required - just make it clear what you're trying to fix or improve.

 ## License

 This project is distributed under the MIT License.
 See the [LICENSE](LICENSE) file for details.